Find Trade Colleges

 The average tuition and fees for an out-of-state undergraduate student at CGTC are $5,482 a year.

-On top of its placing in our value ranking, CGTC also did well on our Best Other Mechanic Technologies Associate Degree Trade Schools list.
-It’s in the top 20% of all schools reviewed in this analysis.
+CGTC also claimed a spot on our Best Other Mechanic Technologies Associate Degree Trade Schools list.
+It’s in the top 20% of all schools in this category.

-The excellent associate degree programs at Columbus Technical College helped the school earn the #3 place on this year’s ranking of the best value mechanic & repair tech (other) schools in the United States.
-Located in the city of Columbus, Columbus Technical College is a public school with a small student population.
+A rank of #3 on this year’s list means Columbus Technical College is a great value for mechanic & repair tech (other) students working on their associate degree.
+Located in the medium-sized city of Columbus, Columbus Technical College is a public school with a small student population.

-Out-of-state tuition fees for undergraduate students at Columbus Technical College are $5,442 per year.
+The average tuition and fees for an out-of-state undergraduate student at Columbus Technical College are $5,442 a year.

 Read full report on Mechanic & Repair Tech (Other) at Columbus Technical College